MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-by-using-remote-desktop-services.md

 - Any supported version of Office 365 ProPlus.

-- A supported version of RDS, which includes any of the following:
+- A supported version of RDS or Windows with Office 365 ProPlus, which includes any of the following:

-  - Windows Server 2008 R2

-  - Windows Server 2012

-  - Windows Server 2012 R2
+  - Windows 8.1
   - Windows Server 2016
+  - Currently supported Windows 10 SAC release

 - Reliable connectivity between the shared computer and the Internet.